-- As the baby grows in size, the mother's belly enlarges.
-To maintain balance, the mother's posture shifts.
+- As the baby grows, the patient's belly enlarges.
+To maintain balance, the patient's posture shifts.
 This can lead to lower back pain.
 Try not to stand in one position for too long. - Exercises called "pelvic rock" and "cat stretch" may help relieve back pain by strengthening the lower back muscles that receive the most stress.
-They can be done in groups of ten, several times daily. - It can also be helpful to elevate the feet onto a stool while sitting. - > Exercise, stretching, yoga, walking, massage and acupuncture may help to relieve back pain.
+They can be done in groups of ten, several times daily. - It can also be helpful to elevate the feet onto a stool while sitting. - > Exercise, stretching, yoga, walking, massage, and acupuncture may help to relieve back pain.